 - Week 10: Other Sunna Prayers

 The course consists of weekly Live Sessions, pre-recorded audio lessons, self-study drills, and Mid-Term and Final Examinations.
-Each week students shall have to take small quizzes on the pre-recorded lessons to ensure they have understood the concepts correctly.
-Ustadh Mohamed will hold office hours by request from students, where they can consult with him one-on-one.
+Ustadh Mohamed will hold office hours where students can consult with him one-on-one.
 Students are highly encouraged to post their questions in the Forum over the course of the week, which are answered during the Live Sessions.

 The required text for the course is Shaykh Nuh Ha Mim Keller’s translation of Imam Nawawi’s Al-Maqasid

 Any pre-requisites to taking the course?
 Essentials of Islam (LAS101) – but it’s not required, simply recommended.

 The great scholar, hadith master, biographer, lexicologist, and saintly mystic Imam Nawawi is perhaps best known for his hadith books Riyadh al-Saliheen (The Gardens of the Righteous), Kitab al-Adhkar (Book of Remembrance), and his eighteen-volume Sharh Sahih Muslim (Commentary on the Sahih Muslim).
 But Imam Nawawi was also one of the foremost students and intellectual heirs of Imam al-Shafi’i, and his texts are referenced more often than the early works of Imam al-Shafi’i himself.

 Why is Al-Maqasid a unique opportunity for beginning students of knowledge to read Imam Nawawi?